keithleffler/Cambia_SDET/tools_questions.md

 * Some systems allow individual developers to keep multiple versions of the same code base.

 __Annoying__
-* Multiple versions of binary files are not always handled well.
+* Binary files are not always handled well.
 This sometimes creates a need for a separate location(s) to store binary files.
 * Developers may be able to alter or revert a lot of other people's work, sometimes purposely, sometimes by accident.
 * It is possible to keep changes on branches for too long, and the changes become difficult or impossible to re-integrate.
+The version control system can create false confidence that large code changes can _eventually_ be integrated.

+## Question 2

-## _What are some pros and cons of using Docker to develop, test, and deploy software?_
+_What are some pros and cons of using Docker to develop, test, and deploy software?_

 __Pros__
 * Applications are portable to any environment supporting Docker.